precisely/gene-panel-curation/genes/MTHFR.md

 # What does the MTHFR gene do?

-MTHFR is involved in the production of Folate (also known as B9).
+MTHFR is involved in the production of folate (also known as B9).
 Folate is a precursor to the amino acid methionine.
 The body uses [methionine](https://ghr.nlm.nih.gov/condition/hypermethioninemia) to make proteins, red and white blood cells, DNA, and other important compounds, including neurotransmitters such as serotonin, dopamine, and norepinephrine.
 Folate deficiency may cause [fatigue, pins and needles (paraesthesia), muscle weakness, disturbed vision, depression,  confusion, and memory problems](https://medlineplus.gov/ency/article/000354.htm).

 This gene is located on chromosome 1.
 The enzyme it creates acts in your endocrine system and pancreas.